JeeheonKim/skate-at-rideau/README.md

 # Skate At Rideau
-### Check Ottawa's largest outdoor skateway conditions!
+### Check out world's largest outdoor skateway!

-Android application that tells users about conditions of skateway at Ottawa Rideau Canal
+This is an Android application that tells users about conditions of skateway at Ottawa Rideau Canal.